Candy Spelling On Tori Spelling Welcoming Her Fifth Child, 'I Hope She's Finished Having Kids'

 “It’s a happy, crazy, loving chaos… I am the bad cop and she’s the good cop.
 We make a really good team.”

-After Dean’s comments, several fans across social media raised questions on about how the couple plans to support more children.
+After Dean’s comments, several fans across social media raised questions about how the couple plans to support more children.
 In the past, Tori has been candid about having money issues due to her lavish upbringing.

 “It’s no mystery why I have money problems.
 I grew up rich beyond anyone’s wildest dreams… I never knew anything else.”